Disease Guide ·Osteochondrodysplasia ·2026

 The Breed-Specific Exclusion Problem

-Some insurers are beginning to exclude breed-specific conditions or charge higher premiums for breeds known to have guaranteed health issues.
-Since osteochondrodysplasia affects every Scottish Fold by definition, insurers are increasingly aware of the inevitable claims.
-Some may exclude the condition specifically, even in policies that otherwise cover hereditary diseases.
+Some insurers now exclude breed-specific conditions or charge higher premiums for breeds with guaranteed health issues.
+Since osteochondrodysplasia affects every Scottish Fold by definition, insurers increasingly exclude it, even in policies otherwise covering hereditary diseases.

 Red flag · Premium creep